AdamHorvath12/EndtoEnd_SentimentAnalysisApplication/README.md

 # End to End Sentiment Analysis Application

-In this project, I am going through all the neccessary teps to build and deploy a Machine Learning Application.
+In this project, I am going through all the neccessary steps to build and deploy a Machine Learning Application.
 This project includes data collection, data preprocessing, model training and deployment.

 Following steps in this project:
 * Collecting and scraping customer reviews data using **Selenium** and **Scrapy**